wlg1/wlg1.github.io/eduBlogHome.md

 This blog overcomes this problem by explaining many required prerequisites from scratch[^1], and relating them to neural network applications.

-[^1]: Assuming only that a reader has a basic understanding of X, or has watched these videos [].
-Links are provided to them.
+[^1]: Assuming only that a reader has a basic understanding of a foundational topic, or has watched these certain videos.
+Links will be provided to them.

 ![2mod_vecs](/cob/2mod_out.PNG)